 Established by the Canadian government in 1977, VIA Rail Canada breathed new life into the country's railways by becoming its first national passenger rail company.

 Now, VIA Rail offers trips to Jasper from numerous Canadian cities, including Edmonton, Vancouver, Toronto, Winnipeg, Saskatoon and Prince Rupert.
 For more information on routes, schedules and tickets, visit the VIA Rail website.
+If you're looking to experience the Rockies by train but already have transportation, try a train tour!

 Roll over high bridges and past brilliant blue mountain lakes.
 Listen to the powerful rush of water falling from granite cliffs and through narrow canyons.
 Spy grizzlies foraging on open slopes or golden eagles catching the updrafts.